-Consultation seeks to engage an audience of relevant stakeholders at both a national and local level.
-National stakeholders have been identified from varied bog restoration and rehabilitation efforts undertaken by Bord na Móna over the past 40 years, with particular emphasis on engagement with stakeholders during their Biodiversity Action Plan programme, since 2010.
+Consultation will seek to engage an audience of relevant stakeholders at both a national and local level.
+National stakeholders have been identified from varied bog restoration and rehabilitation efforts undertaken by Bord na Móna over the past 40 years, with particular emphasis on engagement with stakeholders during their Biodiversity Action Plan programme since 2010.
 National Stakeholders includes relevant government departments and agencies, relevant semi-state bodies, NGOs and other environmentally-focused groups with a national remit.
+Stakeholders were notified when the draft plan was finalised internally by Bord na Móna, and invited to make submissions on the objectives and content of this plan in relation to Bunihinly-Kilgarvan Bog.
+The draft plans and final versions of the rehab plans are available on the Bord an Mona website (www.pcasinfo.ie).